Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action: Structure theorems for Structure theorems for Cent(u)

 \subsection{\texorpdfstring{The unipotent elements of $\Cent(\bu)$} {The unipotent elements of Cent(u)}}

-The goal of this subsection is to prove our second main result: The unipotent elements of $\Cent(\bu)$ are exactly $N$ provided $\bu$ is not a translation.
+The goal of this subsection is to prove our second main result: The unipotent elements of $\Cent(\bu)$ are exactly $N$ provided $\bu$ is not a translation (see subsec.~\ref{TheSubgroupN.subsec} for the definition of $N$).
 As we know from Proposition~\ref{properties.prop} the set $N$ satisfies the property (Sat).
 This will be a key ingredient in the proof.